Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Introduction

 The work is organized as follows.
-In Section 2 we give an overview of multiparameter estimation strategies based on the Quantum Fisher Information paradigm, as well as more recent related techniques based on the method of moments.
-In Section 3, we illustrate the main ideas with the Heisenberg-Weyl group of unitaries, generated by two canonically-commuting quadratures.
-In Section 4 we present a detailed account of our results for the single- and multi-parameter estimations of \textit{SU}(2) unitaries, characterizing the usefulness of special sets of probe states with fixed number of particles that include paradigmatic states like the NOON state and the twin-Fock state.
-We investigate such states both from the point of view of the quantum Fisher information matrix and in the more pragmatic scenario of estimation with signal-to-noise ratios of second-order power of the $su(2)$ generators.
-In Section 5, we do a similar analysis for the \textit{SU}(1,1) case, identifying novel probe states and investigating their performance with estimations using the method of moments with again second-order power of the $su(1,1)$ generators.
-In Section 6 we give our closing statements and perspectives on future developments.
-The appendix elaborates more on the method of moments for the \textit{SU}(2) case and on states with fluctuating number of particles, including a look at the estimation within the Gaussian framework and with cat-like states.
+In \cref{sec:methods} we give an overview of multiparameter estimation strategies based on the quantum Fisher information paradigm, as well as related techniques based on the method of moments.
+In \cref{sec:HWintermezzo}, we illustrate the main ideas with the Heisenberg-Weyl group of unitaries, generated by two canonically-commuting quadratures.
+In \cref{sec:SU2multi} we present a detailed account of our results for the multi-parameter estimation of $SU(2)$ unitaries, characterizing the usefulness of $J_z^2$ eigenstates as probe states, that include paradigmatic states like the NOON state and the twin-Fock state.
+We investigate such states both from the (asymptotic) point of view of the quantum Fisher information matrix, as well as in the more pragmatic scenario of estimation via second-order moments of the $su(2)$ generators.
+In \cref{sec:SU11multi}, we do a similar analysis for the $SU(1,1)$ case, identifying probe states analogous to the $SU(2)$ case and investigating their performance with estimations using the method of moments with again second-order power of the $su(1,1)$ generators.
+In \cref{sec:indefN} we discuss states with fluctuating number of particles, including estimation within the Gaussian framework and with cat-like states.
+In \cref{sec:conclusions} we give our closing statements and perspectives on future developments.
+In the appendices, we elaborate further on the technicalities of the method of moments and provide more details for the $SU(2)$ case, including aspects related to the different parametrizations.